zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes/inspect-volumes/_index.md

  pxctl volume create testVol --repl=2
  ```

- For applications that require node level availability and read parallelism across nodes, Portworx recommends setting a replication factor of 2 or 3.
+ For applications that require node level availability and read parallelism across nodes, {{<companyName>}} recommends setting a replication factor of 2 or 3.
 Note that the maximum replication factor is 3.

 You can also modify the replication factor of a volume by running the `pxctl volume ha-update` and passing it the following flags: